sagemath/trac_to_gh/Issue 5139.md

 # Issue 5139: add computation of Bach bound of number fields to Sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5139

 Original creator: was